 High blood pressure, also known as hypertension, is a “silent killer” that can lead to stroke, heart attack, heart failure, kidney disease, vision loss, and vascular dementia.
 According to the World Health Organization, an estimated 1.13 billion people around the world are affected.

 The heart pumps constantly to transport blood around the body.
-Blood pressure is the constant force blood exerts on the blood vessels’ walls while it is traveling throughout the body.
+BP is the constant force blood exerts on the blood vessels’ walls while it is traveling throughout the body.
 When the force against the blood vessels becomes too great, it becomes a condition called high blood pressure or hypertension.

 The force exerted by high blood pressure causes damages to blood vessels throughout the body.
 When the delicate blood vessels in the eyes or the kidneys are damaged, this can lead to vision loss or kidney failure.